Member Application Supplements

 As a Design applicant, please submit a few samples of previous design work and complete the design challenge described below.
 Don’t worry too much about the challenges, just have fun with them!

-Do your work by hand on paper, each challenge shouldn’t take more than 20 minutes.
-Your work should reflect your creativity and problem solving ability, and the result doesn’t need to be more than a few (legible) ideas and sketches.
+Do your work by hand on paper.
+Your work should reflect your creativity and problem solving abilities, and the result doesn’t need to be more than a few (legible) ideas and sketches.

 Part 1: Banner Redesign

 Banner is Dartmouth's main channel for student logistical planning, such as registering for courses, selecting D-Plan schedules, etc. Students become familiar with Banner, but complain about the overall usability of the site.
-This first challenge is split into 3 basic components:
+This first challenge is split into 3 parts:

-- Explain some of the short-fallings of the current Banner Student design (e.g. user experience, user interface, design aesthetics, etc.).
+- Explain some of the short-fallings of the current Banner Student design (e.g. user experience, user interface).

-- Explain the rationale behind your design choices.
+- Annotate your sketches to explain the rationale behind your design choices.

 We are accustomed to the inefficiencies and common issues in household objects that could be improved with better product design.
 In this design challenge, redesign a fridge in a new and improved way.
 Be creative and think outside of the box!
 (For inspiration, feel free to look at this video of how IDEO redesigned a shopping cart.)